-High water temperatures in the Snake under current conditions can take a devastating toll.
+High water temperatures under current conditions can already take a devastating toll.
 In 2015, 96 percent of Snake River sockeye returning to spawn succumbed to high water temperatures in the Columbia and Snake.
-This makes the need for restoring a free-flowing river more imperative.

 Dams increase water temperature in the Snake to lethally high levels.

-The reservoirs warm during the summer months and create a block of slow-moving hot water that does not cool until fall air temperatures drop and remain cool.
-In contrast, though a free-flowing river will also occasionally warm to unhealthy levels during hot summer days, it will cool again at night when air temperature drops.
+The reservoirs warm during the summer months and create a block of slow-moving hot water that does not cool until fall air temperatures drop.
+In contrast, though a free-flowing river will also occasionally warm to unhealthy levels, it will cool again at night when air temperature drops.
 This does not happen with the reservoirs because they retain their heat through the night.

 Another key thermal difference between reservoirs and rivers is that in unstratified reservoirs like those in the lower Snake, water temperature is uniform so there are no cold-water refuges for fish to use.
-In contrast, dynamic rivers have different water temperatures in different locations.
+In contrast, dynamic rivers have different water temperatures in different locations, which provide refuges for migrating salmon and steelhead to use as "stepping stones" on their migratory journey.